davidtourigny/davidtourigny.github.io/README.md

 Banner credit:

-Temporary image used for testing only, joint work with Jonathan Karr and Nicola Hawes
+Nicoletta Barolini, adadpted from joint work with Jonathan Karr and Nicola Hawes.

 This website is based on the template: